The Automotive Customer Journey Explained

 The old playbook was simple.
 Customer walks in, salesperson takes over, deal gets done.
 That playbook is dead.
 Today’s buyer controls the timeline, the research, and honestly, a lot of the negotiation before anyone shakes hands.

 The Deloitte 2025 Global Automotive Consumer Study confirmed what most experienced sales managers already feel on the floor: brand loyalty is softening, and buyers are arriving with their minds largely made up.
 Your job shifted from pitching to confirming.
-That’s a big difference, and most dealerships haven’t fully adjusted their marketing to match it.
+Most dealerships haven’t adjusted their marketing to match that shift, and it shows in their conquest numbers.

 The Five Stages Your Buyer Moves Through